jacorbal/icowm/doc/config.md

 RandR is scoped to a single X screen: CRTCs, outputs, and modes are queried and configured against one screen's root window, with no cross-screen notion at the protocol level.
-`surface_action_apply_randr_profiles` is called once per surface (X screen managed), querying and applying RandR state independently for each.  `outputs[]` itself, however, is a single list in `config_randr_s`, shared by every surface, with no per-screen field.
+RandR profiles are applied once per surface (X screen managed), querying and applying RandR state independently for each.  `outputs[]` itself, however, is a single list shared by every surface, with no per-screen field.
 On a multi-GPU setup where two X screens each expose an output of the same name, the matching profile is applied identically to both, with no way to scope it to one screen only.
 Not applicable to the common case of one X screen managing several outputs via RandR 1.5 monitors, nor in practice to most multi-screen setups either, since output names are driver/GPU- assigned and are not normally reused across independent GPUs.

 ### 5.4.
 Reload behavior

-`randr.json` is re-read on configuration reload (`KEYBIND_WM_RELOAD` / `ACTION_WM_RELOAD`), updating `config->randr` in memory, and
-`wm_action_config_reload` immediately applies it (`surface_action_
-apply_randr_profiles`), before rules, keyboard/mouse bindings, or any other reload step, so a resync of clients or desktops elsewhere in the same reload already reflects the new screen geometry if RandR itself just changed it.
+`randr.json` is re-read on every configuration reload and applied immediately, before rules, keyboard/mouse bindings, or any other reload step, so a resync of clients or desktops elsewhere in the same reload already reflects the new screen geometry if RandR itself just changed it.

 If that application actually changed anything, a confirm dialog appears, centered on the affected screen: "The 'randr.json' configuration has